Aashishsharma/Learnings/RDBMS/RDBMS.md

 FROM bands AS band_id
 LEFT JOIN albums AS a ON b.id = a.band_id
 GROUP BY b.id;

-/*SQL query execution -
-1. Get data (FROM, JOIN)
-The FROM clause, and subsequent JOINs are first executed to determine the total working set of data that is being queried.
-This includes subqueries in this clause
-2. Filter the rows (Where)
-3. Group rows (Group by)
-The remaining rows after the WHERE constraints are applied are then grouped based on common values in the column specified in the GROUP BY clause.
-As a result of the grouping, there will only be as many rows as there are unique values in that column.
-4. Fitler the groups (Having)
-the constraints in the HAVING clause are then applied to the grouped rows, discard the grouped rows that don't satisfy the constraint
-5. Return the expression (Select then distinct)
-6. Order and Paging (Order by & Limit / offset)
-*/

 /*having*/
 /*having - same as where, but where is executed before group by and having after group by*/